 Elastic or pony tail holder

-Video tutorial here – full picture tutorial below:
+Video tutorial for free baby bib pattern pdf here – full picture tutorial below:

 1 – Cut out the pattern

 You will need to assemble the pattern.
 For instructions on how to assemble the free baby bib pattern pdf click here.

 There are multiple ways to make this pattern.
 You can make a bib with a pocket, you can make a bib without.
 You can make a button hole, elastic or Velcro closure on the strap.
 Please be sure to prep your cloth (terry cloth, flannel) by washing and drying it before you cut out the pattern.